lgpcappiello/lgpcappiello.github.io/_posts/2022-1-25-introprobdice.md

 ---
 title: "A Gentle Introduction to Probability Using Dice"
 tags:
+  - probability
-  - r programming
+  - education
-  - just for fun
+  - dice
 ---

 <html>